-Roasted Sunchoke and Sage Soup - a simple earthy, winter soup with prebiotic rich Jerusalem artichokes (sunchokes), garlic, leek and sage.
-Naturally dairy free.
+The most delicious roasted sunchoke soup recipe - a simple earthy, winter soup with prebiotic rich sunchokes (AKA Jerusalem artichokes), garlic, leek and sage.

 I’m writing this post today as I enter study leave which is perhaps for the last time – the last set of exams on the horizon as we come to the close of our first semester of the last year in Naturopathy college, leaving only clinics to go (big, gentle, long sigh of relief).